- Arts and Design»

 Birdhouse Ideas & Inspiration: 10 Different Birdhouse Plans and Designs

 Bluebirds, wrens, woodpeckers, owls, wood ducks, chickadees and sparrows belong to a group of birds that are generally referred to as cavity nesters.
-These birds search out the protection of holes and crevices within the trunks of trees to build their nests and raise their young, and many of these birds will eagerly move into wooden birdhouses that are designed to meet their unique specifications.
-Birds can be fussy, and they will only choose a nest box that meets their requirements such as the size of the nesting area, the diameter of the entrance hole, and the placement of the birdhouse in the landscape.
+These birds search out the protection of holes and crevices within the trunks of trees to build their nests and raise their young, and many of these birds will eagerly move into wooden birdhouses that are designed to meet their unique requirements.
+Birds can be fussy when searching for a nesting site, and they will only choose a nest box that meets their needs such as the size of the nesting area, the diameter of the entrance hole, and the placement of the birdhouse in the landscape.

-Over time, I've written several short articles featuring the assortment of wooden birdhouses that I've built and scattered around my yard.
+Over time, I've written several short articles featuring the assortment of handcrafted birdhouses that I've built and scattered around my yard.
 At last count, there are over 30 birdhouses of different styles and made for different species of birds hanging in the gardens and woodlands around my property.
-Some of the birdhouse designs are basic and utilitarian, while others boast a little style to add bit of whimsey to the landscape.
-All of my birdhouses are built with the birds in mind, and families of bluebirds, chickadees, titmice, owls, nuthatches, downy woodpeckers, wrens and other small birds raise their broods in my birdhouses every year.
-During the winter months, many of the birds that stay in the area often use the birdhouses and nesting shelves to roost for protection against the wind and snow.
-Even families of flying squirrels have taken up year-round residence in a few of the birdhouses.
+Some of the designs are basic and utilitarian, while others boast a little style to add a bit of whimsey to the landscape.
+All of my birdhouses are built with the birds in mind.
+Many families of bluebirds, chickadees, titmice, owls, nuthatches, downy woodpeckers, wrens and other small birds raise their broods in my birdhouses year after year.
+During the winter months, birds that stay in the area often use the birdhouses and nesting shelves as roosts for protection against the wind and snow.
+Even families of flying squirrels have taken up residence in a few of the birdhouses.

-Each of my DIY Birdhouse Plans include a cutting list and diagram with step-by-step instructions on how to build the birdhouse.
-This page highlights some of my favorite DIY birdhouse plans that I've made so far, and I plan to keep adding more birdhouse projects.
+Each of my DIY birdhouse plans include a cutting list and diagram with step-by-step instructions on how to build the birdhouse.
+This page highlights some of my favorites that I've made so far, and I plan to keep adding more birdhouse projects.
 For step-by-step instructions and more photos on how I built each of these birdhouses, I've included a link to the birdhouse's featured page.
 Have fun, and build your birdhouses for the birds!

 Rustic Bluebird Birdhouses